UWPCE-PythonCert/PythonCertDevel/_sources/modules/MultipleInheritance.rst.txt

 Raymond Hettinger's rules for ``super()``

-1. the method being called by super() needs to exist
+1. The method being called by super() needs to exist

-2. the caller and callee need to have a matching argument signature
+2. The caller and callee need to have a matching argument signature

-3. and every occurrence of the method needs to use super()
+3. Every occurrence of the method needs to use super()

 (1) is pretty obvious :-)